SpiriitLabs/form-filter-bundle/README.md

 Community Support
 -----------------

-Please consider [opening a question on StackOverflow](http://stackoverflow.com/questions/ask) using the [`lexikformfilterbundle` tag](http://stackoverflow.com/questions/tagged/lexikformfilterbundle),  it is the official support platform for this bundle.
+Please consider [opening a question on StackOverflow](http://stackoverflow.com/questions/ask) using the [`spiriitformfilterbundle` tag](http://stackoverflow.com/questions/tagged/spiriitformfilterbundle),  it is the official support platform for this bundle.

 Github Issues are dedicated to bug reports and feature requests.